argoproj-labs/argocd-operator/docs/reference/argocd.md

 To have a specific user be properly atrributed with the `role:admin` upon SSO through Openshift, the user needs to be in a **group** with the `cluster-admin` role added.
 If the user only has a direct `ClusterRoleBinding` to the Openshift role for `cluster-admin`, the ArgoCD role will not map.

-A quick fix will be to create an `admins` group, add the user to the group and then apply the `cluster-admin` role to the group.
+A quick fix will be to create an `cluster-admins` group, add the user to the group and then apply the `cluster-admin` ClusterRole to the group.

 ```
-oc adm groups new admins
+oc adm groups new cluster-admins
-oc adm groups add-users admins USER
+oc adm groups add-users cluster-admins USER
-oc adm policy add-cluster-role-to-group cluster-admin admins
+oc adm policy add-cluster-role-to-group cluster-admin cluster-admins
 ```

 ## Disable Admin